DCC-EX/dcc-ex.github.io/docs/reference/developers/api.md

 two OPCODES that expect hexadecimal parameter values.

-These are the `<M>` and `<P>` commands documented in the `reference/software/command-summary-consolidated:write direct dcc packet`{.interpreted-text role="ref"} section of the Command Reference.
+These are the `<M>` and `<P>` commands documented in the `reference/software/command-summary-consolidated:write direct dcc packet` section of the Command Reference.

 ## Appendix B. Suggested parameter parsing sequence